 The STP is a convention trickling filter plant.
 Oberon STP was constructed in 1965 with the last major capacity upgrade at the plant was completed in 1988.
-The plant is currently estimated to have an average dry weather flow of 1,160 kL/d.
+The plant is estimated to have an average dry weather flow of 1,160 kL/d.

 Sewerage generated within Oberon STP serviced area is collected by pump stations and discharged to the STP mostly via gravity mains.
+Sewerage pump station No.1, located to the north-west of the plant (Figure 2-1), pumps directly to the plant.

 The STP does currently accept septic waste.